5 - Policies & Procedures Agreement

 MEDICATION - Staff shall dispense Prescription medication only with a completed medication form, signed by a parent and a physician, including the physician’s phone number.
 These forms are available from the staff.
 Medication must be in the original container bearing the original pharmacy label, which includes the RX number, name of the drug, date filled, physician’s name, child’s name, and dosage instructions.
 NEVER send the medication in the child’s lunchbox or backpack.
 Hand the medication directly to the staff.
 All medicines are kept in the office and dispensed by personnel trained in first aid and medicine administration.staff shall dispense Prescription medication ONLY with a medication form filled out by the parent and signed by a physician with the physician’s phone number.
 These forms are available from staff.
 Medication must be in the original container bearing the original pharmacy label with the RX number, name of medication, date filled, physician’s name, child’s name and dosage instructions.
 NEVER send the medication in the child’s lunch box or backpack.
 Hand the medication directly to staff.
 All medications are kept in the office and are dispensed by personnel trained in first aid and the administration of medicine.

 Mountain Montessori is committed to administering medication to children safely, in accordance with state law, the Colorado Department of Early Childhood (CDEC) rules, and the Colorado Nurse and Nurse Aide Practice Act (CRS 12-255).
 All staff administering medication complete the state-approved medication training and annual reviews with the Colorado Health Care Consultant (CHCC).
 All incidents or errors in medication administration are documented and reported to the director and the CHCC.
-The event is reviewed for corrective action and retraining if necessary.
+The event is reviewed to determine whether corrective action and retraining are necessary.

 Lunch and Snacks